zdravkov/kendo-docs/tutorials/asp.net/saleshub/order-page/kendo-saleshub-creating-and-editing-orders.md

 position: 0
 ---

-# Creating and Editing Orders - SalesHub
+# Tutorial: SalesHub: Creating and Editing Orders

 Since there are many similarities between the create and edit views for an Order, we'll discuss how both of them work in this article.

 ![kendo-saleshub-order-edit-screenshot](/tutorials/asp.net/saleshub/order-page/images/kendo-saleshub-order-edit-screenshot.png)

-## Setting up the Partial View for an Order
+## Set up the Partial View for an Order

 Since the contents of the Edit and New view for Orders are nearly the same, content-wise, we created a MVC partial view which contains the markup that is shared between the views.
 This partial view can be found in **Views/Order/_Order.cshtml**.

-### Setting up the basic Order fields
+## Set up the basic Order fields

 ![kendo-saleshub-order-info-screenshot](/tutorials/asp.net/saleshub/order-page/images/kendo-saleshub-order-info-screenshot.png)